Soler, Braves overcome Morton injury, top Astros in Game 1

 But baseball can be a fickle game, and the fates can spin faster than the best curveball.

-Because in the bottom the third, Atlanta absorbed its own big hit.

 As he struck out Altuve, Morton suddenly grimaced and took an awkward step.
-His teammates, manager Brian Snitker and a trainer soon joined him on the mound, and just like that, Morton was gone.
+His teammates, Snitker and a trainer soon joined him on the mound, and just like that, Morton was gone.

 Turned out a hard comebacker by Yuli Gurriel that ricocheted off Morton’s leg to Freeman at first base for an out to begin the second had done more damage than anyone realized.